rubyonjets/jets/docs/_docs/extras/assets/webpacker.md

 ### 3. Import images in `app/javascript/packs/application.js`

-This is an important step as the javascript world, and webpacker will not know to compile your assets and images unless they are imported.
+This is an important step as the javascript world and webpacker will not know to compile your assets and images unless they are imported.
 Running `bin/webpack` evaluates the javascript code and each import call adds info to be tracked.
 This is now webpack knows to compile the images and add them to `public/packs/manifest.json`.
 Note: In development mode, `bin/webpack` runs automatically as part of the request cycle.

 Instead of importing images one at a time, we'll import the entire folder recursively.
 See: [705](https://github.com/rails/webpacker/issues/705).
 Here's a more concise way to import a folder of images.
 Add this line to your code.